California Home Visiting Program

 The California Home Visiting Program (CHVP) is a positive parenting program to help vulnerable families independently raise their children.
 CHVP was created as a result of the Patient Protection and Affordable Care Act of 2010.
 The home visiting program focus is to provide comprehensive, coordinated in-home services to support positive parenting, and to improve outcomes for families residing in identified at-risk communities.
 The Health Resources and Services Administration defines home visiting as an evidence-based, voluntary program offered to pregnant women or children birth to age 5.

-Currently, 26 sites in 4 Local Health Jurisdictions are funded to provide services using one of two nationally recognized home visiting models, Healthy Families America and Nurse-Family Partnership.
+Currently, 25 sites in 24 Local Health Jurisdictions are funded to provide services using one of two evidence-based home visiting models, Healthy Families America and Nurse-Family Partnership.

 What are the goals of the program?